 - VISA application form duly completed and signed by the applicant.

-- One recent passport size photo attached to the application form.
+- Two recent (taken within the last six months) passport size photo attached to the application form.

 - Valid round trip ticket or a letter from a travel agent certifying that the applicant holds prepaid arrangements.